adapta-project/adapta-gtk-theme/README.md

   13 [px] x 72 [pt/inch] / 96 [px/inch] = 9.75 [pt]
   14 [px] x 72 [pt/inch] / 96 [px/inch] = 10.5 [pt]
   ```
-That's because `13.33px = 10pt` is used for rem/px conversion in Gtk+ 3.2x (In Gtk+ 3.18.x, em unit is directly used).
+That's the reason why `13.33px = 10pt` is used for rem/px conversion in Gtk+ 3.2x theming (In Gtk+ 3.18.x theming, em unit is directly used).

 ####Verify the fonts are rendered correctly via font-viewer tools like Gnome-Font-Viewer.